UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session03.rst

 We multiplied a sequence containing a single *mutable* object.

-We got a list containing five pointers to a single *mutable* object.
+We got a list containing five references to a single *mutable* object.

 .. nextslide:: Mutable Default Argument